lukasz-brzozko/userscript-starter/README.md

 # Userscript Starter

 A modern, well-structured starter template for creating browser userscripts.
-This template provides a solid foundation for developing userscripts with modern JavaScript, build tools, and best practices.
+This template provides a solid foundation for developing userscripts with TypeScript, Vite.

 ## Features

-- 🪄 **Modern JavaScript** - Write ES6+ code that gets transpiled for browser compatibility
+- 🪄 **TypeScript** - Write type-safe code that gets compiled for browser compatibility
-- 🔧 **Babel Integration** - Automatic code transpilation using Babel
+- ⚡ **Vite** - Fast build tool with hot module replacement and watch mode
-- 📝 **ESLint Configuration** - Code quality and consistency checks
+- 📝 **ESLint Configuration** - Code quality and consistency checks with TypeScript support
 - 🎨 **Stylelint Support** - CSS-in-JS linting and style validation
 - ✨ **Prettier Support** - Automatic code formatting
-- 🏗️ **Build System** - Automated build process that generates both `.user.js` and `.meta.js` files
+- 🏗️ **Build System** - Automated build process that merges metadata with compiled code
+- 🚀 **Development Server** - Local dev server for testing userscripts with Violentmonkey
 - 📦 **Ready to Use** - Includes example code structure and helper functions

 ## Prerequisites